 The undergraduate program allows students to both explore the breadth of the communication studies field as well as focus on their unique interests.
 Communication Studies minors provide students the opportunity to understand our world more fully through communication and to make our world a better place by applying that understanding.

 Effective communication enhances personal and professional relationships.
 Employers identify effective communication skills as the No. 1 criterion for hiring or promotion.
 What is more, our multicultural society requires knowledge and appreciation of diverse communication styles.
 A minor in Communication Studies can provide valuable knowledge and skills in these and other areas.
-Use the Minor Planner (pdf) to identify your own program.

 Requirements for a Minor in Communication Studies